The Answer: Spring bulb that we eat.

 - Smooth the planting area and space garlic cloves 6” apart in each direction.

 - Set each clove with the root end down and pointed end up.

-- When you see the cloves are evenly spaced, cover with the reserved soil about 2 inches deep.
+- Push the clove into the soil down about 2 inches.
+When you see the cloves are evenly spaced, cover with the reserved soil about 3 inches deep.

 Let the winter winds blow and the snow fall!

 - Seasonal moisture should be all they need until actively growing next spring.